A very interesting 2014 article by JAKOB NIELSEN and SUSAN FARRELL.

 - Job satisfaction among UXers is pretty good.

 - Not many had a direct degree related to UX.
-With respect to direct degree, HCI(Human Computer Interaction) dominated by 11% only.
+With respect to direct degree, HCI(Human Computer Interaction) dominated by 11%.
 Respondent had a degree from disciplines like MBA, psychology, programming, HCI, information architechture, information science, human factors etc. So one thing is sure that no direct UX degree doesn’t hinder your chances of making career into UX.

 - Majority of respondents recommend mediums like books, blogs, articles etc for UX learning.
 And yes a mixture of theory and practice matters too.
 You can run a small usability test or redesign a horrendous screen or do a mini IA project.
 For newcomers, getting an internship or finding a mentor is also a way to go.